 Overtime Work and Hourly Rate

-A worker is considered to have worked overtime when one has worked for more than the normal 48 working hours.
+A worker works overtime when he/she works for more than the normal 48 working hours.

 In the case that an employee is working overtime he/she should be subject to a 50 percent hourly rate for the extra hours worked.